JayRawd/XemuN/README.md

 # XemuN
-A port of Xemu to UWP
+A port of Xemu to UWP - No Progress/No Team